jniemann66/sndspec/README.md

 - case and punctuation of window names is ignored.
 Kaiser window is the default, and it is tuned to the requested dynamic-range
 - output filename is input filename with .png extension
 - when plotting a *spectrum*, a single FFT is performed, so the time range must be reasonable to prevent FFT being too large.
 (Therefore, don't forget to put in a sensible time range to ensure the FFT is not too large)
+- if you want to plot the frequency response of an impulse response, you might want to switch-off the default Kaiser Window, by using **-W rectangular**, particularly if your impulse response is asymmetrical, as the window might skew your results in an undesirable way.

 ### motivation and design goals